 Proposals will be reviewed and ranked by the Town’s Evaluation Criteria.
 Upon evaluation of the proposals by Town Department, a short-list of qualified proposers may be made; at that time, to complete the evaluation, the Town Department may request interviews and/or presentations from the short-listed proposers.
 The Town Department’s recommendation of the ranking of the short-listed firms or award will be forwarded to the Town Manager for review and final decision.

 Proposals that meet the minimum requirements shall be evaluated and ranked based on all submitted information according to the criteria below:

-WEIGHTED CRITERIA MAXIMUM POINTS
+CRITERIA MAXIMUM POINTS

 Qualifications and Licenses = 30

-Experience and References = 20
+Experience with Similar Projects and References = 20